zanerock/cloudsite/README.md

 #### Local SSO configuration and authentication

 1. Follow the instructions to [Install or update to the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-2. You can follow [Configure the AWS CLI to use IAM Identity Center token provider credentials with automatic authentication refresh](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html#sso-configure-profile-token-auto-sso), which is summarized in the following steps.
-3. Have your [IAM Identity Center](https://us-east-1.console.aws.amazon.com/singlesignon/home) page open.[^1]
+2. Have your [IAM Identity Center](https://us-east-1.console.aws.amazon.com/singlesignon/home) page open.[^1][^2]
-4. Run the command `aws configure sso`
+3. Run the command `aws configure sso`
    1. Choose a 'session name', we called ours 'liquid-labs-sso'.
    2. For the 'SSO Start URL', copy your 'AWS access portal URL' from IAM Identity Center 'Settings summary' on the right hand side of the dashboard page.
    3. For the 'SSO region', copy the value from 'Region' ID from the 'Settings summary' section.
 It'll be something like 'us-east-1'.
    4. For 'SSO registration scopes', accept the default 'sso:account:access'.
    5. At this point, a browser window should open and ask you to log in as the SSO user we created earlier.
 Log in and start your SSO session.
    6. You should get a message that you will be using the 'CloudsiteManager' role we created earlier.
    7. Next, you should be asked for the 'CLI default client Region'.
-We recommend 'us-east-1' (regardless of the region where your IAM Identity Center instance resides).[^2]
+We recommend 'us-east-1' (regardless of the region where your IAM Identity Center instance resides).[^3]
    8. For the 'CLI default output format', you can accept the default of 'None'.
    9. For the 'CLI profile name', enter something memorable.
 We used 'll-power-user'.
-5. Now you're all set.
+4. Now you're all set.
 From now on, just execute the following to create temporary session credentials `cloudsite` can use:
    ```bash
    aws sso login --profile your-profile-name
    ```